LivePersonInc/knowledge-center-archive/_new/latest-whats-new-jan.md

 ### EOL of the Real-Time Dashboard for Messaging
 In March 2021, the Real-Time Dashboard for Messaging will be deprecated.
 The Real-Time Dashboard was developed before the New Manager Workspace existed.
 The New Manager Workspace is embedded into the core platform, allowing users to manage their operation seamlessly and in real-time which eliminates need to support the Real-Time Dashboard.
-Note: Chat users will not be affected by this at this time.
+Note: Chat users will not be affected by this change at this time.